Ethics in our investments

 Generali Group formalized its commitment to responsible investment in 2006 and in 2010 its own Group Ethical Guidelines were approved.

 In 2015, we further developed our approach in the Group Responsible Investment Guideline document.

-In particular, we identify, assess and monitor the investments that are most exposed to social, environmental and corporate governance risks for all our portfolios where the investment risk is borne by us or shared with the investor.
+In particular, we identify, assess and monitor the investments that are most exposed to social, environmental and corporate governance risks for all our portfolios of the Group’s insurance companies.

 Direct investment in equities and bonds in accordance with the Responsible Investment Guideline

 The group's objective is to leverage its role as an institutional investor to foster change through investment.
 The group uses dialogue to encourage companies to act responsibly, asking them to justify their conduct if it does not meet the sustainability standards set by the Group.